glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * **Partition your activities**

-Partition your activities which has same **type** in **independent class** between them the more possible.
-Of course, the content of each **partition** is subjective for some activities, you can classify your activities into these partitions differently in function of your sensitivities and interests.
+Partition your activities which have the same **type** in **independent class** between them the more possible.
+Of course, the content of each **partition** is subjective for some activities, you can classify your activities into these partitions differently in the function of your sensitivities and interests.
 You can already give an important weight to each partition.

 {% include article-google-drawing.html title="Partitioning"